 Located a short drive from Pigeon Forge, Kyker Farms Corn Maze has Halloween activities for all ages.
 For younger kids, you can explore the pumpkin patch, the Corn Cob Swing, go on a hayride, and meet farm animals.
 The main attraction is this farm's 5 corn mazes.
 You can explore these during the day or go for a spooky night walk on their haunted trail.
 For some thrilling fun, check out their Zombie Blaster Adventure, where you'll fight off zombies with paintball guns!

-5. Fright Nights at Ripley's Haunted Adventure - Oct.
-1 to Nov.
-1
+4. Fright Nights at Ripley's Haunted Adventure - Sep.
+30 to Oct.
+31

 Ripley's Haunted Adventure is a year-round haunted house that earns rave reviews for its terrifying surprises and special effects.
 Better yet, they turn up the terror every Halloween with their special Fright Nights series!

 You can see this new show every Friday, Saturday, and Sunday in October from 6 pm to close.
 You can also see Fright Night on Oct.
 31 as well!
-For 2016, the theme of Ripley's Fright Nights is "Movie Monster Madness," a tribute to the scariest monsters to ever appear on the theater screen.
+For 2017, the theme of Ripley's Fright Nights is "Contamination," a ghoulish twist on a pandemic that brings forth a hoard of the living dead.

-Join the fun at the Ripley's Aquarium of the Smokies plaza on Halloween night.
+Join the fun at the Ripley's Aquarium of the Smokies plaza on Halloween from 1 pm to 5 pm.
 This festival is the perfect place for kids to start their evening of trick or treating in Gatlinburg.
 On top of fun games, contests, and tons of candy, this Halloween event offers a short trick or treat safety presentation.

 The Mysterious Mansion is putting together a new show for weekends in October!
 As the oldest haunted house in Gatlinburg, this spooky attraction really knows how to build suspense and scare the living daylights out of you.
 This year's theme is titled "House of the Macabre."